ElsaBonde/murderMystery/README.md

 ## Basic code structure

 ### Diffrents scenes
+ The game has a start page and after the player chooses to start the game, it instead jumps into an array of different scenes.
+The headings below explain how this happens.

+#### Start page
  The game's start page has been made in html but received its content from Javascript, as follows:

 Html: